Encouraging Intra-Class Diversity Through a Reverse Contrastive Loss for Better Single-Source Domain Generalization: MNIST "Missing-Patterns"

-We introduce a new toy dataset based on the MNIST dataset \cite{mnist} for benchmarking single-source domain generalization (SDG) algorithms.
+We introduce a new toy dataset based on the MNIST dataset \cite{mnist} to benchmark the ability of an algorithm to find less efficient but still useful patterns in the data.
 For the training data, each digit, coming from the original MNIST training data, is colorized with a color depending on its class.
 There are no counter-examples (digit colorized differently than the majority of the other digits in its class), as in \cite{ahmed2021systematic} or label noise (digit colorized with their correct class color, but with an assigned label different from the original one), as in \cite{pezeshki2020gradient}.
 We do so to study the ability of a network to find more semantically different patterns than what is done naturally, without having any kind of data signals that could help it find those patterns.
-The validation data is the same for both SDG-MP and SDG-UP and is colorized the same way as the training data but come from the original MNIST test split.
+The validation data is colorized the same way as the training data but come from the original MNIST test split.
 A sample of the dataset can be found Figure \ref{fig:dataset}.
-A summary of the synthetic MNIST-based DG datasets is available in Table \ref{table:mnist}.
+A summary of the synthetic MNIST-based DG datasets published so far is available in Table \ref{table:mnist}.